 Consumer Rescue is dedicated to educating, defending, and protecting consumers.
 If you have a problem with a company and you’re unable to resolve it on your own, you can ask our team for help, and we’ll investigate.
-Our mediation services are always free of charge.
+Our direct consumer mediation and customer service and executive company contact finder are always free of charge to anyone who needs our assistance.

 Founder and Consumer Advocate/Reporter

 Michelle is an experienced consumer reporter, advocate and mediator, author, and licensed psychotherapist.
 She is the founder and CEO of Consumer Rescue.
-Michelle is also an Ombudsman Columnist for The Points Guy and is the former executive director of Elliott Advocacy, a nonprofit organization also dedicated to consumer advocacy.
-During her six years serving that nonprofit, she mediated thousands of cases between consumers and businesses and successfully retrieved hundreds of thousands of dollars for the people who contacted her.
-You can read the many 5-star reviews she earned during her service to the nonprofit here on Great Nonprofits.
+Michelle is also a travel ombudsman columnist and consumer advocate for The Points Guy and is the former executive director of Elliott Advocacy, a nonprofit also focused on helping consumers.
+During her six years serving the nonprofit, she mediated thousands of cases between consumers and businesses and successfully retrieved hundreds of thousands of dollars for the people who contacted her.
+You can read the many 5-star reviews she earned during her service on Great Nonprofits.

-Dwayne Coward is a consumer advocate who splits his time between Consumer Rescue and Elliott Advocacy.
-He has skillfully mediated thousands of problems for consumers since 2016.
+Dwayne Coward is a consumer advocate who has skillfully mediated thousands of problems for consumers alongside Michelle since 2016.

 He is a native Texan currently based in the St. Louis Metro East.
 He has worked for the U.S. Air Force for 35 years, having been assigned to Florida, Greenland, Texas, Montana, and Germany.
 When he is not here helping consumers, he is working on his latest scroll saw project.
 You can check out the many 5-star reviews Dwayne has earned as a mediator on Great Nonprofits, too.